adaptivehealthintelligence/statTemplates/review/review-process-20250404.md

 Review each of the review process templates (either the md or rendered HTML versions).
 The usage of the templates is described in the vignette.

+The vignette has some sections in red text that will need to be resolved.

 ## **Location of the Document**
 **File Path/URL:** https://github.com/maj-biostat/statTemplates
 **Version Control:** github